 Red Hat Certification program changes

-What is the purpose of the Red Hat’s certification programs?
+What is the purpose of Red Hat’s certification program?

-Red Hat certification programs validate people’s technical skills and knowledge.
+Red Hat certification program validates people’s technical skills and knowledge.
 Organizations hiring employees, contractors, and consultants can look to Red Hat certifications as an input into hiring, assignment, promotion, and other management decisions.
 Similarly, individuals who earn these certifications benefit by having official, impartial validation of their skills and knowledge.

 What is meant by "performance-based" testing?

-What sort of identification is required in order to take the test?
+What sort of identification is required to take the test?